 After a loved one passes away, their beneficiary usually puts some of the death benefit towards funeral expenses or debts the deceased had.
 The remainder of the money can be used at the discretion of the beneficiary.
 The funds can be invested, donated, spent as income or even used to take a vacation.

 When you purchase life insurance, you’re purchasing a policy for the death benefit.
-For example, if you choose to buy a $1,000,000 life insurance policy, it means your death benefit is $1,000,000, and the insurance company agrees to pay your beneficiaries that amount when you pass away.
+For example, suppose you choose to buy a $1,000,000 life insurance policy.
+In that case, it means your death benefit is $1,000,000, and the insurance company agrees to pay your beneficiaries that amount when you pass away.
 The more coverage you have, the more money your monthly premium will cost.

 How does the payout process work?

-If you’re the beneficiary on someone’s life insurance policy, it’s important to understand how the payout process works.
+If you are the beneficiary on someone’s life insurance policy, it’s important to understand how the payout process works.
 When the policyholder dies, you won’t receive the death benefit payout immediately after.

 There are steps you need to take to file a claim, validate your status and choose how you want to get paid:

-- Find the policyholder’s life insurance policy documents.
-This will include important information like how much the policy is worth, who the beneficiary is and how you can file a claim.
+- Locate the policyholder’s life insurance policy documents.
+This will include important information like how much the policy is worth, who the beneficiary is and how to file a claim.
 If you don’t have access to the policy documents, you can use the National Association of Insurance Commissioners’ Life Insurance Policy Locator Service.

-- Wait for the death benefit.
-Once the insurance company confirms the policyholder’s death, validates your status as a beneficiary, and ensures the policy is in good standing, you’ll receive the death benefit.
+- Wait for the death benefit to process.
+Once the insurance company confirms the policyholder’s death, validates your status as a beneficiary, and ensures the policy is in good standing, you should receive the death benefit.
 This can take a few weeks or a few months, depending on the claim.

 If the insurance company asks you to take any additional steps, do them as soon as possible so you can get the death benefit quickly.